Why You Should Move To Cambodia Immediately

 The expat/nomad community thrives in Cambodia, with most towns having a disproportionate number of writers, photographers, artists, journalists and academics.
 With such diverse and creative communities & small town laid-back vibes, there is frequent collaboration, friendship and business opportunities.
 This also means there are a number of great events and festivals in each town throughout the year to participate and network.

 Cambodia as a destination gets over 5 million visitors a year, and for good reason!
 The culture and history rich Angkor ruins are an incredible site to behold.
 Spread over 1000 sq km the UNESCO World Heritage site can’t possibly be seen thoroughly over a few days or weeks.
-Living here gives you the time and knowledge to plan trips to far away and lesser known gems, and visit without all the other tourists!
+Making a move to Cambodia gives you the time and knowledge to plan trips to far away and lesser known gems, and visit without all the other tourists!

 Anywhere you live in the Kingdom, you are only a short flight or a bus to local attractions.
 Perhaps you want to visit the capital, escape to a paradise island, disappear into the countryside or hike up a mountain.
 You are also right next to Thailand, Vietnam, Laos, Malaysia or the Philippines for trips further afield.